 - Congratulate them on honors received or elections won, thank them for a positive vote on your issue or on actions taken that are important to the community, and share positive information about your program and your students.

-- Public officials appreciate, but seldom receive, thank you letters for actions taken.
-Be among those who show appreciation for their support and you will be remembered!
+- Public officials appreciate, but seldom receive, thank you letters or letters to the editor celebrating them for actions taken.
+Be among those who show appreciation for their support, and you will be remembered!

-- Sharing news articles or research studies on your program with your officials are ideal ways to publicize your program and highlight the impact it has made on the legislator’s constituents.
-This is an easy way to promote your program and continue developing rapport with the legislators.
+- Sharing news articles or research studies on your program with your officials are ideal ways to publicize your program and highlight the impact it has made on local constituents.
+This is an easy way to promote your program and continue developing rapport with policymakers.
 You are also giving them information they can use to justify their support of your program.

 - Update ACTE.

-Be sure to share information regarding contacts with your policymakers with the ACTE Public Policy staff.
-It is especially important for Association staff to hear about your federal legislators’ support or opposition to positions, willingness to co-sponsor legislation, or other issues.
-Contact us at: 1410 King Street, Alexandria, VA 22314, 800-826-9972, or e-mail us at email@example.com.
+Be sure to share information regarding contacts with your federal policymakers with the ACTE Public Policy staff.
+It is especially important for Association staff to hear about your legislators’ support or opposition to positions, willingness to co-sponsor legislation, or other issues.
+Fill out a Hill report form, contact us at: 800-826-9972, or email us at email@example.com.